Managing Union Staff

 For additional information and guidance, please contact the Office of Labor and Employee Relations.

 All employees are expected to adhere to generally accepted rules of conduct and organizational behavior.
 Please review the Administrative Code of Conduct and Statement of Ethical Conduct Policy for a statement of these basic principles.

-If the work performance or conduct of a union support staff member does not meet acceptable standards, please contact the Office of Labor & Employee Relations for guidance.
+If the work performance or conduct of a union support staff member does not meet acceptable standards, please contact the Office of Labor and Employee Relations for guidance.